Edward-Boguslavsky/CORD-19-Q-A-System/README.md

 # CORD-19 Q&A System

 An advanced, complete question and answering system trained on the CORD-19 dataset by [Edward Boguslavsky](https://github.com/Edward-Boguslavsky) and [Humza Fazal](https://github.com/HFuz).
+This system and its subsequent academic paper was accepted by the [ECNLPIR](https://www.ecnlpir.org/) and will be reviewed and published by major citation databases in the near future.
+Stay tuned!

 ## Description